decisionpatterns/kv/README.md

 -->

 Other languages (e.g. **Python**) have a shorthand way to reference an object's name or values while iterating.
-This is not something standard in **R**.
+This is not standard in **R**.
 This is where the **kv** packages steps in.
-It provides a simple/no magic mechanism for key-value iteration and is best illustrated by the simple example:
+It provides a simple/no magic mechanism for key-value-index iteration and is best illustrated by the simple example:

 ``` r
 mylist = list( a=1, b=2, c=3)              # List to iterate over